By law every child born in England and Wales must be registered in the district where the birth took place.

 You need to register your baby to get a birth certificate.
 You can then register your baby with a doctor and claim any family-related benefits.

-You can make an appointment online to register a birth at the Register Office in the Town Hall using our online form below.
+You can make an appointment to register a birth at the Register Office in the Town Hall using our online form below.

 Who can register the birth

 - the mother

 - the father (if the child's parents were married to each other at the time of birth or conception)

 In certain circumstances another person can register a child's birth; please contact us for more information.

 We need the following information to register a birth: